klaudiosinani/ao/readme.md

 Toggle Ao Window           | <kbd>Alt</kbd> <kbd>Shift</kbd> <kbd>A</kbd>
 Create New Todo            | <kbd>Alt</kbd> <kbd>Shift</kbd> <kbd>C</kbd>
 Search Todos               | <kbd>Alt</kbd> <kbd>Shift</kbd> <kbd>F</kbd>

+## Development

+For more info on how to contribute to the project, please read the [contributing guidelines](https://github.com/klauscfhq/ao/blob/master/contributing.md).

+- Fork the repository and clone it to your machine
+- Navigate to your local fork `cd ao`
+- Install the project dependencies `npm install` or `yarn install`
+- Run Ao on dev mode `npm start` or `yarn start`
+- Lint code for errors `npm test` or `yarn test`
+- Build binaries and installers `npm run dist` or `yarn dist`

 ## Related Apps